-One of such includes brown spotting on leaves.
+One such includes brown spotting on leaves.

 Dealing With Brown Spots On Tree Leaves